IBM/ios-tone-analyzer-app/README.md

 $ pod setup
 ```

-A pre-configured `Podfile` is included at `ios_swift/Podfile`.
-To download and install the required dependencies, run the following command in the `ios_swift` directory:
+A pre-configured `Podfile` is included in the root of this repository.
+To download and install the required dependencies, run the following command:

 ```bash
 $ pod install